anish-saha/CS61A-Hog/README.md

 4) If a player has a prime number score, that score is raised to the next prime number. <br>
 5) First player to 100 points wins.
 Have fun! :)

-To play, simply run the command `python3 hog.py`
+To play, simply use the following command: `python3 hog.py`

 ================================